a-givertzman/fr-service/readme.md

 ##### Point.timestamp

-Contains a timestamp in the format corresponding with RFC 3339 and ISO 8601 date and time string such as:
+Contains a timestamp in the format corresponding with RFC 3339 and ISO 8601 date and time string:

+- Includes milliseconds and microseconds,
+- Time zone can be included

+Such as:
 `2024-02-19T12:16:57.648504907Z`

 ##### PointConfig